TACC-Cloud/agave-docs/docs/agave/guides/jobs/the-job-lifecycle.rst

 Job Lifecycle Management
 ========================

 Tapis handles all of the end-to-end details involved with managing a job lifecycle for you.
-This can seem like black magic at times, so here we detail the overall lifecycle process every job goes through.
+This can seem like magic at times, so here we detail the overall lifecycle process every job goes through.

 .. raw:: html